cjds/HarmanDeveloperDocs/docs/Android/getting-started.rst

 Getting Started Guide (Android)
 ===============================

-HKWirelessHD SDK supports both Objective-C and Swift.
-This document assumes that developer creates his/her app using the Swift language.
+This document assumes that developer creates his/her app using the Java language.

 There are two versions of SDK
 - a normal version: HKWirelessHDSDK